gravitational/teleport/docs/testplan.md

 - [ ] Verify that the `Audit Log` and `Session Recordings` is accessible
 - [ ] Verify that playing a recorded session is denied

-Add the following resource to enable read access to recorded sessions
+Add the following to enable read access to recorded sessions
 ```
   - resources:
       - session